ketan132000/Minor_project/README.md

 # **Image Segmentation**

-Here we implement the four different image segementation algorithms and compare their results with each other.
+Here we implement the four different image segementation algorithms and compare their results with each other on different grey scale images.
 1. K-mean clustering
 2. Otsu Thresholding
 3. Edge based Detection